taszap/gitbook-workshop/FAQs.md

 **Q: I thought my DM images were private.
 Why are they being moderated?**

-Images created in DMs and with /private are still viewable by moderators and the Midjourney team.
+Images created in DMs and with /private are still viewable by moderators and the madjourney team.

 **Q: The bot should have DM'ed me because I used ✉️, but I don't see any messages.**